For the training of curators across the territory

 Since 2015, Goethe-Institut Turin has been a Campo partner and supports the project by promoting lessons, conferences and study trips to Germany.

 At the end of the course, thanks to the support of the two Foundations, up to four work grants are awarded for an internship period with the main players in the sector throughout the Piedmont region.

-The student participants in the tenth edition, CAMPO22, have been selected.
-The course regularly started in January 2022.
+The student participants in the eleventh edition, CAMPO22, have been selected.
+The course regularly started in January 2023.

 The ninth edition of CAMPO – Course for aspiring curators of the Sandretto Re Rebaudengo Foundation began in January 2021 and ended last November.
 Every year the programme of meetings, trips and theoretical focuses tries to follow the Italian and international calendar of major events.
 In this edition, also dictated by the continuation of the Covid-19 health emergency, the ten selected students participated in 6 face-to-face lessons and 4 online.
 Starting from the month of May, with the reopening of cultural institutions and the possibility of travelling on the national territory, they were able to visit various realities based in Rome, Naples, Milan, Venice, Bolzano and carry out more than one “virtual field trip” as a survey of the European art scene, where they met, among others, Charles Esche, director of Van Abbemuseum, Eindhoven.

 CAMPO21 participants also founded the Proteo collective and conceived the final project Productive Leisure.